tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_find_open_source_project.md

 path1: /docapis_introtoapis.html
 ---

-## Reality check on the importance of this activity

 You're probably going through this course for one of the following reasons:

 * You want to break into the field of API documentation.